 Get as close to your subject as possible and your depth of field will diminish.

 You can see that each one of these closeup photos used as examples in this article have a very limited depth of field.
-This first photo has just the right amount of shallow or "narrow" depth of field as it is sometimes called.
+This first photo has just the right amount of shallow or "short," or "narrow" depth of field as it is sometimes called.

-A smaller lens aperture was used and the background is still fairly out of focus, but sharp enough we can still identify the background as trees.
+A smaller lens aperture was used and the background is still fairly out of focus, but sharp enough we can still identify the subject matter.
 Notice that in every one of these nature photos the sharply focused subject is placed near but NOT exactly in the middle of the composition.

-Check out the cose-up photo of the crystal ball in the woods below.
+Check out the close-up photo of the crystal ball in the woods below.

 The easiest way to achieve a narrow depth of field is to get your subject as close as possible to the lens.
 It's actually usually a challenge to get enough range of sharp focus when doing macro-photography.
 Learning the different ways of controlling depth of field will prepare you to handle any situation.

 The bright orange of the sharply-focused butterfly make a nice color contrast with the out-of-focus, green foliage background.
 The splash of orange from the distant flower adds a bit of a secondary interest point which balances out the composition.